-There are three modes of heat transfer, conduction convection and radiation.
-In the process of conduction heat transfer from a hot body to the cold body due to free electrons.In convection heat transfer due to actual movement of molecules, While in radiation heat transfer in the form of electromagnetic waves.
+There are three modes of heat transfer, conduction convection, and radiation.
+In the process of conduction heat transfer from a hot body to the cold body due to free electrons.In convection heat transfer due to the actual movement of molecules, While in radiation heat transfer in the form of electromagnetic waves.

 There are three different ways of heat transfer.
 If you learn the difference between conduction, convection, and radiation, then you are in the right place.
 So, stay with us for a few minutes.

 |Heat transfer by conduction is the process in which heat transfer from the hot body to the cold body due to free electrons.||Convection heat transfer is the process in which heat transfer in fluids due to the actual movement of molecules.||Radiation is the process of heat transfer in which heat transfer without any medium or directly.|

 |It occurs due temperature differences.||It occurs due to density differences.||It occurs in all objects, at the temperature above 0k.|